What is this subject about?

 What will I study in the first year?

 In the first year you will cover topics in Pure Maths, Statistics and Mechanics.
-In Pure Maths you will study a wide range of topics including differentiation, trigonometry and vectors.
-In Statistics you will learn about sampling and probability and in Mechanics you will learn about kinematics (displacement, velocity and acceleration).
+In Pure Maths you will study a wide range of topics including diff erentiation, trigonometry and vectors.
+In Statistics you will learn about sampling and probability and hypothesis testing, and in Mechanics you will learn about kinematics (displacement, velocity and acceleration).

 What will I study in the second year?

-In the second year you will develop your mathematical problem solving skills and algebraic skills further and you will study more Pure Maths including logarithms and integration.
-In Statistics you will learn about the normal distribution and in Mechanics you will learn about projectiles and friction.
+In the second year you will develop your mathematical problem solving skills and algebraic skills further and you will study the Pure Maths topics in greater depth.
+In Statistics you will learn about probability distributions and in Mechanics you will learn about moments and friction.

 How is the course assessed?

-The course is assessed through examinations at the end of the second year.
+The course is assessed through 3 exams, each 2 hours long, at the end of the second year.
+All 3 papers are calculator papers.

 What skills will I develop in this course?